TadiT7/treble_experimentations_wiki/Leagoo-M13.md

 | Other feature             | Status                                                    |
 ---

-Tested By: username - Model-Number(region), Firmware Version - Date tested - Template created by @zguithues and @hackintosh5
+Tested By: amrhelmy2004 - Model-Number(region), Firmware Version - Date tested - Template created by @zguithues and @hackintosh5

 **!!!IF YOU'RE EDITING THIS TEMPLATE TO ADD YOUR DEVICE, CREATE ITS PAGE AND EDIT THERE, OTHERWISE YOU'LL DELETE THE TEMPLATE ITSELF!!!**